Bruno Langley: Singles

-Audio Dramas
+Audio dramas

 Following his role as Adam Mitchell in the 2005 season of BBC's Doctor Who, Langley reprised his role for a single audio drama developed by Big Finish Productions in 2017.
-Following his sexual assault allegations he was not invited to return for later stories.
+Following his sexual assault allegations, he was not invited to return for later stories.

 Photography

 Langley responded to tabloid reports in August 2019 by confirming on Twitter that he had been working as a portrait photographer.

 Personal life

 Langley was in a relationship with Victoria Roscoe, a beautician, from 2004 until 2012.
 Roscoe gave birth to their son, Freddie, in May 2007.
-In November 2013, Langley revealed he and Roscoe had ended their relationship but were sharing the upbringing of their son.
+In November 2013, Langley revealed he and Roscoe had ended their relationship, but were sharing the upbringing of their son.

-Sexual assault conviction
+Conviction

 In October 2017, a woman complained to ITV that Langley had harassed and sexually assaulted her at Band on the Wall, a Manchester music venue.
 After an internal investigation into the woman's allegations, Langley's contract with Coronation Street was terminated with immediate effect.
 His character continued to appear on screen until December 2017.
 On 30 October 2017, police confirmed that Langley had been charged with two counts of sexual assault.
 Langley appeared in court on 28 November 2017 and pleaded guilty to the charges.
 His drunkenness on the night was considered as an aggravating factor by District Judge Mark Hadfield, who sentenced Langley to a twelve-month community order and 40 days of rehabilitation activity.
-Langley was also ordered to observe a curfew, wear an electronic tag, pay £250 compensation to his victims and sign onto the sex offender register for 5 years.
+Langley was also ordered to observe a curfew, wear an electronic tag, pay £250 compensation to his victims and sign onto the sex offender register for five years.